The title of this post is thanks to Jessica Lynn Rose (@jesslynnrose an American tweeter in the UK).

 It was difficult every single time I dropped someone.

 I had no choice, the follow limit forced me to drop one old for every one new.
-How could I pass up the new voices (over quiet), the lovingly-chosen avatar (over egghead), the blue-checked name (over an account forced to have a numeral at the end, sign only of non-creative late-comers).
+How could I pass up the new voices (over quiet), the lovingly-chosen avatar (over egghead), the blue-checked name (over an account forced to have a numeral at the end, sign often not-so-creative late-comers).

 I struggled every one of my twitter days, but I did it.